Multifidelity-Augmented Gaussian Process Inputs for Surrogate Modeling from Scarce Data: Results

-\Cref{tab:synthetic-results} presents the performance metrics for the four methods tested in this analytical example. \Cref{fig:synthetic-results} plots the test predictions from each model, together with the target function and training data.
+\Cref{tab:synthetic-results} presents the performance metrics for the four methods tested in this analytical example. \Cref{fig:synthetic-data} plots the training data collected for each level of fidelity and \Cref{fig:synthetic-results} plots the test predictions from each model, together with the target function and training data.
 The shaded regions represent two standard deviations above and below ($\pm 2 \sigma$) the predictive mean.
 The proposed method produced an RMSE value over 50\% lower than the next lowest value (NARGP), an $R^2$ value approximately 10\% higher than the next-highest value (NARGP), and a log ML roughly an order of magnitude higher than the next-highest value (NARGP).
 In terms of RMSE, both NARGP and Kennedy O'Hagan perform comparably to single-fidelity kriging.
 This is due to the limiting Markovian property present in the KOH and NARGP estimators; statistical information from the lowest-fidelity function is unable to propagate up the levels of fidelity and combine nonlinearly with the medium-fidelity function to accurately emulate the true high-fidelity function.